-- Abilify MyCite, developed by Otsuka America Pharmaceutical and Proteus Digital Health, is used to treat schizophrenia and bipolar disorder and as an adjunct for depression in adults.
+- Abilify MyCite, developed by Otsuka America Pharmaceutical and Proteus Digital Health, is used to treat schizophrenia and bipolar disorder and adjunct for depression in adults.

-- Awake Labs, based in Toronto, Ontario, has developed and is testing an app on a Samsung smartwatch to allow facility-based caregivers to track the emotional states of adults with intellectual and developmental disabilities, and respond.
+- Awake Labs, based in Toronto, Ontario, has developed and tested an app on a Samsung smartwatch to allow facility-based caregivers to track the emotional states of adults with intellectual and developmental disabilities and respond.

 In Summary, the power of wearable to measure heartbeat data has come a long way from its initial days.

-Over the last ten years, advances in computing power and wearable sensors have opened up new ways in which we can measure our stress levels and manage them better.
+Over the last ten years, advances in computing power and wearable sensors have opened up new ways to measure our stress levels and manage them better.